Primer Analyzer: Tm, Hairpin, Dimer and Detailed Metrics

 What Is the Primer Analyzer?

 Use the Primer Analyzer when a basic Tm calculator is not enough and you need an all-in-one oligo analyzer for PCR or qPCR primer validation.
-In one workflow it reports nearest-neighbor Tm, GC content, molecular weight, extinction coefficient, OD conversions, reverse complement sequence, and structure risk signals.
+In one review it reports nearest-neighbor Tm, GC content, molecular weight, extinction coefficient, OD conversions, reverse complement sequence, and structure risk signals.

 How to Use the Primer Analyzer